jiaxicheng/pentaho/prd_info.md

 ## Pentaho Report Designer (PRD): ##

 If you are looking for fancy UIs, PRD is probably not your solution.
-However, if you care more about data, the productivity and simplicity, Pentaho report designer absolutely deservers some of your time.
+However, if you care only about data, the productivity and simplicity, Pentaho report designer will deserver some of your time.
 It's especially well designed for the backend developers who can thus save tons of loads from preparing ad-hoc reports.

 * PRD is perfect for a listing report, knowing the basic `layout` design, editing PRD